Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Introduction

+To comprehensively investigate this task, we conduct a systematic study centered around the following research questions: \begin{enumerate}[1.] \item At the sentence level, can the framework accurately determine the consistency between paper descriptions and code implementations? \item From a retrieval perspective, can the framework effectively locate corresponding implementation units from large-scale code repositories given a paper description? \item At the project level, can the framework provide an overall consistency assessment based on sentence-level predictions? \item In real-world bioinformatics scenarios, can the framework identify potential inconsistencies between papers and codebases? \end{enumerate}

+Based on these questions, we conduct extensive experiments on the BioCon benchmark.
+The results demonstrate that our framework achieves strong performance across sentence-level consistency detection, cross-modal retrieval, and project-level evaluation, and successfully identifies inconsistencies in 23 real-world bioinformatics projects.
+These findings indicate that our approach can effectively capture semantic alignment between paper descriptions and code implementations, providing a practical pathway toward automated consistency analysis in bioinformatics research.

-The main contributions of this work are summarized as follows: \begin{enumerate}[1.] \item Task: We introduce a novel task, paper-code consistency detection. \item Benchmark: We construct the first benchmark dataset, BioCon, for this task in the bioinformatics domain. \item Method: We propose a cross-modal consistency detection framework that effectively models semantic alignment between paper descriptions and code implementations. \end{enumerate}
+In summary, the main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Task.} We formally introduce the problem of paper–code consistency detection and establish a multi-level evaluation framework. \item \textbf{Data.} We construct the first benchmark dataset for paper–code consistency in bioinformatics, namely BioCon. \item \textbf{Method.} We propose a unified cross-modal consistency detection framework that effectively models semantic alignment between paper descriptions and code implementations. \item \textbf{Evaluation.} We conduct comprehensive experiments from multiple perspectives, including sentence-level classification, retrieval, project-level assessment, and real-world case studies. \end{itemize}